 Preparing for a Successful Garage Sale Requires Supplies

-- Price stickers: Can be as official as the pre-printed ones from an office supply company or ordinary pieces of painter’s tape.
+- Price stickers: These can be as official as the pre-printed ones from an office supply company or ordinary pieces of painter’s tape.

-- Tables and clothing racks: Folding tables are ideal, but don’t hesitate to haul out a couple of traditional tables as many people lack the physical ability to crouch down.
+- Tables and clothing racks: Folding tables are ideal, but don’t hesitate to haul out a couple of traditional tables.

 - Bags: These don’t need to be as professional and uniform as a standard retail store would supply, but you’ll still need a stash for customer convenience.

 - Snacks and drinks: You’ll be outside all day and need to plan what you’ll be eating and drinking throughout the day.
 It’s unlikely that you’ll want to leave your stuff unattended while cooking a meal from scratch.